liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 ### Step Two: Install Elasticsearch

 Most of this step entails deciding where you want to run Elasticsearch.
-Do you want to run it on the same machine as @product@, or do you want to run it on its own hardware?
+Do you want to run it on the same machine as @sharepoint@, or do you want to run it on its own hardware?
 The answer to this question comes down to a combination of the resources you have available and the size of your installation.
 Regardless of what you decide, either way you get the benefit of a separately tunable search